-• A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date;

-- An "administrative expense" component for the expenses expected to be paid from the Trust for the year; - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.
+- A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date; - An "administrative expense" component for the expenses expected to be paid from the Trust for the year; - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.
+Since the UAAL for URSJJ is negative as of July 1, 2024, this contribution is also negative and reduces the actuarial contribution rate below the normal cost plus expenses.